- The quiz should take about five minutes.

 4. Your colleague is having problems at home and is asking you for your advice at work.
 What do you do?

 A. Tell them to keep their personal problems to themselves, especially at work.

-B. Tell them that everything will be ok and that you will work out a solution for them.
+B. Tell them everything will be ok, and you will work out a solution for them.

 C. Ask them what they think they should do about the problem, and then tell them to follow their intuition.

 D. Tell them you would be happy to help them every step of the way, whatever it takes.

 B. It’s ok to bend the rules if you need to.